Making the invisible visible: Magnetic fields in accretion flows revealed by X-ray polarization: Conclusions

 The energy range of IXPE is perfectly matched for testing the magnetic field configuration in X-ray binary black holes.
 Quite general arguments show that equipartition fields in these systems should be of order $10^{6-8}$~G. If these are ordered on large scales then they produce observable Faraday Rotation and/or depolarization in the 2-8~keV band.
 Since there is no evidence for this, it seems likely that there are no equipartition strength large scale ordered fields in the black hole binary discs.

 This is completely unexpected in both the low/hard and high/soft states, where there was growing consensus that these were dominated by strong, ordered fields.
 For the low/hard state, the picture was that jets launching was via large scale poloidal fields from MAD or JED flows.
 This is still potentially possible for configurations where the strong poloidal field separates from the X-ray emitting flow, dominated by the small scale dynamo.
-Here there can be a powerful jet, tapping the spin energy of the black hole from the horizon threading (BZ configuration) but not all MAD flows show sufficient separation of field and flow.
-The other possibility is that jets are launched from weakly magnetized discs (BP configuration), but whether the power from such jets would be sufficient is still unclear.
+Here there can be a powerful jet, tapping the spin energy of the black hole from the horizon threading (BZ configuration) but not all MAD flows show sufficient separation of field and flow, and even those that do may give significant rotation of polarisation from vacuum birefringence.
+Another possibility is that jets are launched from weakly magnetized discs (BP configuration) but whether these are powerful enough remains unclear.

 Conversely, in the high/soft state, the consensus had been that strong toroidal fields supressed the thermal instability.
 Again, this is strongly challenged by the observed polarization.

-We stress that Faraday rotation is an important effect that needs to be included in simulations.
-Fundamentally, it makes the invisible visible, allowing the specific predicted density/magnetic field configuration derived from simulations to be tested against the observations, guiding us to a better understanding of accretion physics.
+Fundamentally, polarisation data from IXPE makes the invisible visible, allowing the specific predicted density/magnetic field configuration derived from simulations to be tested against the observations, guiding us to a better understanding of accretion physics.